fiersk17/tokenAPI/Ethplorer-API.md

-Ethplorer’s API may be used to get information about Ethereum tokens, contracts, transactions and custom structures.
-This is still beta version of service.
+Ethplorer’s API is useful to get information about Ethereum tokens, balances, addresses, contracts, transactions and custom structures.
 There is no any warranty for provided data.

 Free API-Key is `freekey`.
-Please don’t overload our servers.
+Please do not overload the servers.

 Good idea is to make links to details of transactions directly to Ethplorer's pages.
 Also, we would much appreciate “Powered by [Ethplorer.io](https://ethplorer.io)” backlink on your pages.